tdprice-858/Pt-MgO/docs/source/bulk_calculations/sigma_and_ismear.rst

 -----------------
 The following values were used as a default for a metallic system for the k-pt convergence testing: sigma=0.2,ismear=1.

+However, MgO is a semiconductor.
+Not currently sure what Pt/MgO would be considered.

 Computational Expense
 ------